sbhaseen/mern-full-stack-todos/README.md

 When accessing the main view or "Home", the items will be visible in a paginated table format and will have certain views hidden or show based on the global authentication (auth) state.

-For items specifically, the auth-specific views are:
+For items specifically, the authentication enabled views are:

 - Add Item (button)
 - Under the actions column: